Spiritual

 training program in spiritual direction serving the metro-Chicago area,

-Daniel works with churches on mission identification, parish discernment
+for the Institute.
+Daniel works with churches on mission identification,

-processes, and developing a spirituality of church leadership shared by
+parish discernment processes, and developing a spirituality of church leadership

-clergy and laity.
-He has been trained in interpersonal, multi-party,
+shared by clergy and laity.
+He received training in interpersonal, multi-party,

 and congregational - organizational dispute mediation through the Mediation